27 Interesting Facts about Equatorial Guinea

 2. Equatorial Guinea consists of Río Muni on continental Africa (also known as Continental Equatorial Guinea) and five islands (known collectively as insular Equatorial Guinea).

-4. Before colonisation, Bantu tribes came to mainland Equatorial Guinea during the 12th century from other West and Central Africa areas.
+4. Before colonization, Bantu tribes came to mainland Equatorial Guinea during the 12th century from other West and Central African areas.
 The Bantu tribe of the Bubi are assumed to have fled to Bioko to escape the Fang, who are thought to have become the dominant ethnic group during the 17th century.

 A map of Equatorial Guinea